Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 - **More detailed categories and advertisement:** This is to have more detailed categories (e.g. There are only 11 categories but actual e-commerce website, there should be more categories available = more products) and more detailed advertisement such as having different colours, guidance for size etc. Currently have no time to work on this, decide to leave it out in this project

-- **Creating an account with social media:** <!-- This might be possible so take a look at it if have time -->
+- **Creating an account with social media:** Look at a tutorial and not sure if this can be implemented easily.
+All the testing is done and confirmed all the functions are working, and afraid of breaking something unintentionally by linking social account login, decide to leave this for this project but this is something would like to try with my own project as a challenge

 - **Product comparison:** This seems to be a very advanced feature and do not even know how to look up for this with my current skill and knowledge so decide to leave it out in this project